xCancazedd/xCancazedd.github.io/README.md

-Hi, I'm cancaze a.k.a Adrian and this is my website.
+👋Hi, I'm cancaze a.k.a Adrian and this is my website.
-This is still a work in progress, so it will still buggy n stuff.
-Thanks for reading.
-Here's my discord : cancaze#3000 (add me) Thanks for reading!:)
+I'm a 15 year old developer from the United States.
+I'm learning : Javascript, C#, C++, Python.
+Contact me: cancaze#3000